parkour-tf/ParkourFortress-Redux/README.md

 ## License

 This code is licensed under the GNU General Public License, version 3.
 (GPLv3).
-See LICENSE.md for more information.
+See LICENSE for more information.

 ## Credits